jas-sin82/d-y-collection-milestone-4/README.md

   ### Colors

   * Themecolor of the webpage is white.
-White color has used as background color through out the whole website.I have placed three buttons on the home page color of orange And black background with white text.The main purpose behind to use just white background, black text and the images with light background used through out the project is to make user intraction above.
+White color has used as background color through out the whole website.I have placed three buttons on the home page color of orange And black background with white text.The main purpose behind to use just white background, black text and the images with light background used throughout the project is to make user intraction above.

   * Main nav which is clean and clear white color with black text and beautiful logo of company, I have used box shadow to make nav bar more user intrative.